henrique945/web.angular.portfolio/README.md

     - [ ] Project video or list of small images
         - [ ] Add zoom library
     - [ ] Used tecnologics
     - [ ] Let's talk - Wanna get in touch or talk about a project?
-Feel free to contact me ia email at henrique.rodrigues7@hotmail.com or phone on +5511971908333"
+Feel free to contact me ia email at henrique.rodrigues7@hotmail.com
 - [ ] Add accessibility systems
     - [ ] Change website language
         - [ ] US